Cheeses12/ObsidianRepo/Israel and Palestine.md

 	- By controlling the land and labor, they hoped to create more of a secure community
 	- Palestinians hated this and revolted
 	- Jewish population in collaboration with the brits crushed the revolution
-- Brits tried to limit Jewish immigration to Palestine
+- Brits tried to limit Jewish immigration to Palestine during the Holocaust
+- Arab Palestinians were upset that they had to wait another decade for a state
+- Brits handed the issue of the colony over to the new United Nations
+- United nations voted to split Palestine into separate Jewish and Palestinian states
 #notes
 #geopolitics